mlsa-dev/ratBot-docker/README.md

 ## Running in Development

-The [master branch](https://github.com/a1sauc/mlsa-dev/tree/main) is the latest working copy of the project.
+The [source repo](https://github.com/a1sauc/ratBot) is the latest working copy of the project.
 It should be considered unstable.

-The [Docker branch](https://github.com/a1sauc/mlsa-dev/tree/docker) is the Docker implementation of the project.
+The [Docker repo](https://github.com/mlsa-dev/ratBot-docker) is the Docker implementation of the project.
 Likewise, it should be considered unstable.

 ## Environment Variables